RedHatRanger/RHCA9Vagrant/EX342_Linux_Troubleshooting/LESSONS/09_Resolving_Boot_Loader_Issues_on_UEFI_Systems.md

 - **shim.efi**: This application is signed with a key trusted by UEFI firmware.
 When executed, shim.efi attempts to load `grubx64.efi` through standard UEFI calls.
 If the signature does not verify, shim will attempt to load using other keys.
 - **shim and MokManager**: Alternative keys are either compiled into shim or read from a Machine Owner Key (MOK) stored in UEFI NVRAM.
 When trying to start a signed application without registered keys, `MokManager.efi` starts so that the user can register a personal key.

+The shim.efi application registers an additional UEFI system call that uses GRUB2 to verify kernel signatures.
 If `shim.efi` is not registered, booting from the ESP partition will execute the `/boot/efi/EFI/BOOT/BOOTX64.efi` file, which will load `fallback.efi`, automatically register `shim.efi`, and boot the system.

 ## **Key Differences in GRUB2 Between BIOS and UEFI**